Last Updated on December 21, 2021

 2. Oat bran contains beta-glucans, which have been shown to reduce the risk of heart disease

-Beta-glucans is a type of soluble fiber that is found in oat bran.
+Beta-glucans are a type of soluble fiber that is found in oat bran.
 There are two types, one insoluble and the other soluble; both work together to reduce LDL cholesterol levels.
 Eating oats can help improve heart health because it regulates high blood pressure (hypertension), which reduces your risk for developing cardiovascular disease or stroke by up to 30%.

-3. It helps balance blood sugar levels and reduce acne breakouts
+3. It helps balance blood sugar levels

 Vitamin B-12 can be difficult to get on vegan diets because it’s mostly found in animal products like meat and dairy.
 However, oat bran contains some of this vitamin, which is good news for vegans.